colin-gourlay/sundown-sessions/src/content/releases/a/aztec-camera/love/index.md

 ---
 ## About

-Love is the third studio album by Aztec Camera, released on WEA Records in 1987.
+*Love* features lush string arrangements and showcases Frame's gift for melody on tracks such as 'Deep and Wide and Tall'.

 It reached number 10 on the UK Albums Chart and saw Roddy Frame pursue a more polished, orchestrated, and commercial sound.
-The album features lush string arrangements and showcases Frame's gift for melody on tracks such as 'Deep and Wide and Tall'.